 I would assert that an indigenous solution remains preferred.
 We have no indications of a major import push, nor do we believe that there will be one barring almost panic buying to quiet consumer unrest.
-I think the Soviets are sensitive, extremely sensitive, to the risk of becoming financially leveraged to the West. $\sim 1.0$ I think that they are uncertain about their ability to maintain export earnings over And given this uncertainty, the medium and long term. building up indebtedness carries significant risks.
-Moreover, misgivings about the think they continue to harbor effectiveness of direct equipment purchases, particularly when their domestic industrial base is in transition.
-There are problems today bringing plant and capacity on line, and the foreign trade sector is still in the midst of reorganization.
+I think the Soviets are sensitive, extremely sensitive, to the risk of becoming financially leveraged to the West.
+And I think that they are uncertain about their ability to maintain export earnings over the medium and long term.
+And given this uncertainty, building up indebtedness carries significant risks.
+Moreover, think they continue to harbor misgivings about the effectiveness of direct equipment purchases, particularly when their domestic industrial base is in transition. problems today bringing plant and capacity on line, and the foreign trade sector is still in the midst of reorganization.

-I find it personally useful to characterize their foreign trade initiatives as being those that are designed to rationalize trade and technology transfer, and to design and implement rules and procedures that allow for the most effective tapping of western technology and capital, and ultimately to maximize their opportunities for export sales - joint ventures and -
+23 24 I find it personally useful to characterize their foreign trade initiatives as being those that are designed to rationalize trade and technology transfer, and to design and implement rules and procedures that allow for the most effective tapping of western technology and capital, and ultimately to maximize their opportunities for export sales - joint ventures and -